wardie93/ngx-block-loading/projects/ngx-block-loading/README.md

 2. Element level
 3. Full page element level

-Most of the options across these levels are the same, so will just mark the options that are available at each level.
+Most of the options across these levels are the same, so he options are just marked with what is available at each level.

 ### Input parameters